Getting Started¶

 DALIA handles all processing on dedicated background threads.
 However, your game loop needs to communicate with those

-threads via lock-free queues. dalia::Engine::Update() must be called exactly once per frame on your main thread.
+threads via lock-free queues.
+Engine::Update() must be called exactly once per frame on your main thread.

-It is therefore advised to call the dalia::Engine::Update() method after all other engine calls have been made.
+It is therefore advised to call the Engine::Update() function after all other engine calls have been made.

 Loading and Playing a Sound¶

 DALIA handles all asset loading asynchronously.
-However, you don't need to wait for the load operation to finish (although that is possible if you provide a callback to the load method).
+However, you don't need to wait for the load operation to finish (although that is possible if you provide a callback to the load function).
 If you trigger a playback for an asset that is still loading, the engine will safely queue the request and play it the moment the load has finished.

 Most resources and instances in the DALIA API are managed using handles.
-Handles are unique to identifiers and become
+Handles are unique identifiers and become

-invalid as soon as the instance it is referencing is released, destroyed, finished.
+invalid as soon as the instance it is referencing is released, destroyed, or finished.
 Under the hood, all handles are

-Handles can also be created from a raw uint64_t id.
+Handles can also be created from a raw uint64_t ID.

 Sounds can be loaded as two types: Resident or Stream.